What's in a name?

 Take your working name seriously - it might stick

 If the working product name sticks there is a high risk this is how the product will be named on the website.
-Rather like the affectionate nickname a child is given as a one-year old, that doesn’t quite work at high-school.
+Rather like the affectionate nickname a child is given as a one-year old, that doesn’t quite work later in life.

 Without guidelines the marketing team has no choice but to focus on descriptive texts rather than the name.
 Sometimes this is because the PIM enricher might not have a mandate to overwrite the name - in the retail industry there is a strong likelihood that store information - such as price tag - has already been produced so that it isn’t actually possible to change the name at this late stage.
 Consistency across channels trumps the need to have an understandable, sellable and logical name.